SMTG-Bham/doped/docs/Dev_ToDo.md

 ## Post-processing / analysis / plotting
 - Should auto-check the magnetisation output; if it comes to around zero for an odd-electron defect, suggests getting spurious shallow defect behaviour!
-- Profile defect parsing, identify bottlenecks and consider if multiprocessing could be used to speed up.
-- Add warning if, when parsing, only one charge state for a defect is parsed (i.e. the other charge states haven't completed), in case this isn't noticed by the user.
-Print a list of all parsed charge states as a check.
 - Try re-determine defect symmetry and site multiplicity (particularly important for interstitials, as relaxation may move them to lower/higher symmetry sites which significantly different multiplicity).
   - Should be doable with current point symmetry tools, especially when both the defect and bulk